 Forecast

-In addition to the pollen types mentioned, elder, mulberry, horse chestnut, sour grasses, walnut and cypress trees are currently also present in the pollen spectrum.
-However, they pose only a very low allergenic risk.
+In addition to the pollen types already mentioned, pollen from nettle plants, umbellifers, pines, rhododendrons and cypresses is currently also present in the pollen spectrum.
+However, these pose only a very low allergenic risk.

 Responsible for the content